An Information-Theoretic Framework for Receiver Quantization in Communication: Asymptotic Analysis: Characterization of

 From previous numerical results, we have noted that adjusting the loading factor by gain control is essential in approaching the maximum achievable rate.
 To understand the impact of biased gain control, this section investigates the achievable rate $I_\textrm{GMI}(L)$ as a function of the loading factor $L$ when the resolution and the SNR are given.
 Our basic approach is asymptotic analysis, by which we establish analytical results and interpret some phenomena observed in numerical results.
 In source quantization, asymptotic analysis yields high-resolution quantization theory, which provides fairly accurate results for resolutions equal to or greater than $3$ bits \cite{Gray-Neuhoff98}.
 Our results for receiver quantization exhibit similar accuracy.

 In summary, the behavior of $I_\textrm{GMI}(L)$ can be characterized by two regions as follows.

-\emph{1) Overload Region ($L<L^*$)}: In this region overload distortion dominates the performance, but the impact of granular distortion is also important when $L$ is close to $L^*$.
-The achievable rate behaves like a waterfall except except for the case where $L$ is very close to $L^*$.
-For high-resolution quantization at high SNR, we have $I_\textrm{GMI}\approx\log(L^3/4\phi(L))$, which increases approximately linearly with $L$.
-On the other hand, as $L\to 0$, the effective resolution of the quantizer reduces to one bit and $I_\textrm{GMI}(L)$ converges to $I_\textrm{GMI}^\textrm{1-bit}$ given in (\ref{GMI1bit}).
+\emph{1) Overload Region ($L<L^*$)}: In this region the overload distortion dominates the performance and the achievable rate behaves like a waterfall.
+In particular, for high-resolution quantization at high SNR, the GMI is approximated by $\log(L^3/4\phi(L))$ (except when $L$ is very close to $L^*$), which appears almost linear; see (119a) and Fig. 5, (d)-(f).
+When $L$ approaches $L^*$, the impact of granular distortion becomes increasingly important, so that the GMI grows slower and approaches its maximum.
+As $L\to 0$, the effective resolution of the quantizer reduces to one bit and $I_\textrm{GMI}(L)$ converges to $I_\textrm{GMI}^\textrm{1-bit}$ given in (\ref{GMI1bit}).